As we reported out there yesterday, big trouble for the Democrats.

 Harold Ford in Tennessee losing ground to Bob Corker.

-And they did uh TV station did a an analysis after the debate, and they had a couple of their people anchor, and they had somebody from the Ford campaign.
+And they had a couple of their people, an anchor, and they had somebody from the Ford campaign.

-You won't see much about this, but Ned Lament is slipping in um in Connecticut as well.
+You won't see much about this, but Ned Lament is slipping in Connecticut as well.

 Lament's sort of stepping in it.

-He uh went on Chris Matthews the other night and said he would support uh military assault on Iran.
+He went on Chris Matthews the other night and said he would support a military assault on Iran.

 Chris Matthews couldn't believe it.

-Said that he we have to be prepared for all contingencies.
+Said that we have to be prepared for all contingencies.

-Uh forcing Lieberman to defend his civil rights record uh because he well, he did it because uh a black Democrat group charged that he has lied about his 1960s activism fighting segregation in the South.
+And then Lament has stooped to something that he really got caught on, forcing Lieberman to defend his civil rights record because he, well, he did it because a black Democrat group charged that he has lied about his 1960s activism fighting segregation in the South.

-The Connecticut Federation of Black Democratic Clubs, which includes twenty clubs across the state, endorsed Lieberman's rival Ned Lament and questioned whether he marched for civil rights.
+The Connecticut Federation of Black Democratic Clubs, which includes 20 clubs across the state, endorsed Lieberman's rival, Ned Lament, and questioned whether he marched for civil rights.

 Now, don't think Lament just showed up to attend.